ReFirmLabs/binwalk/README.md

 > Analysis and extraction results can be saved in [JSON format](#json-logging), making Binwalk results easily ingestible by other tools.

+A fork of the old Binwalk repository is currently maintained by [OSPG](https://github.com/OSPG/binwalk).

 ***

 ## Supported Platforms

-Binwalk is only supported on 64-bit Linux systems, and only tested on Debian/Ubuntu Linux.
+Binwalk is only supported on 64-bit Linux systems, and only tested on DUbuntu Linux.
-It is recommended that you run Binwalk on a Debian-based system.
+It is recommended that you run Binwalk on a Ubuntu-based system.

 ***